QuERC(us), The Body Electrome

 Alex A. Jones

+Animal sacrifice is one of the oldest and most universal religious rites in human history.
+However diverse its existential meanings, innate to the practice of animal sacrifice may have been the acknowledgement of death as a necessary creative act, the ritualization of which reinforced bonds of accountability amongst living beings.
 Today, at least a million vertebrates are killed each day in the course of perpetuating U.S. roadways, but there is no ritual reverence ascribed to these deaths.
-The phenomenon we call roadkill instead embodies what anthropologist Deborah Bird Rose called “double death,” the kind of death that renders mortality meaningless, through which “the balance between life and death is over-run, and a relentless cascade is piling up corpses in the land of the living.”
+The phenomenon we call roadkill instead embodies what anthropologist Deborah Bird Rose described as “double death,” the kind of death that renders mortality meaningless, through which “the balance between life and death is over-run, and a relentless cascade is piling up corpses in the land of the living.”

 Interstate 80 runs east-west through the middle of the continental United States, passing through New Jersey, Pennsylvania, Ohio, Indiana, Illinois, Iowa, Nebraska, Wyoming, Utah, Nevada, and California.
 The embodied experience of driving across it, at cruising speeds that compress the land into scenery, can be cinematic—unless your immersion is broken by the grotesque amount of roadkill lining the highway shoulder.
 On long stretches of I-80 it is difficult to drive ten seconds between the corpses of deer, coyotes, raccoons, birds, and sometimes-indistinguishable species.

-Shay Salehi’s 2025 exhibition Hard Shoulder centers on a virtual road trip down I-80 created with Google Maps, the web-based atlas that integrates cartographic data, satellite photography, and street-level imagery to render the Earth’s roadways with a totality that is equally astonishing and banal.
+Shay Salehi’s 2025 exhibition Hard Shoulder centers on a virtual road trip down I-80 created with Google Maps, the web-based atlas that integrates cartographic data, satellite photography, and street-level imagery to render the Earth’s roadways with a totality that is simultaneously astonishing and banal.
 Over the course of a two-hour film called Road Casualties: I-80, Salehi advances click-by-click down a Google Maps replica of the interstate, stopping to examine dead animals using the built-in camera.
 For Salehi, an artist whose work investigates animal personhood and uncanny living systems, the phenomenon of roadkill cannot be politely ignored.
 But her gaze is rendered impassive by the digitally-mediated, even tedious method of her looking, so that the work triggers contemplation rather than abjection.

 Salehi’s representations of dead animals are made tolerable to witness by the abstraction of the glitchy, low-resolution imagery.
 She holds us at a distance—in time, space, and detail—from the corporeality (the corpse-reality) of these deaths.
 She keeps them comfortably virtual, but insists that they are existential imprints of something real, drawing us deeper into a dialectic of disembodiment and rematerialization.
-Virtuality is the dislocation from embodiment that alters our perception of what is real, and it’s become an important aesthetic domain for fracturing and opening space in our ontologies.
+Virtuality is a dislocation from embodiment that alters our perception of what is real, and the virtual has become an important aesthetic domain for fracturing and opening space in our ontologies.
 But virtuality also severs us from material worlds, often delivering us to dead-ends of abstraction.

 The animal scrutinizes him across an abyss of non-comprehension, and the man too is looking across a similar, but not identical, abyss of non-comprehension.

 The line comes from an immensely influential 1980 essay called “Why Look at Animals?”
 Often cited as a precursor to the contemporary field of animal studies, this piece makes a moving elegy for the disappearance of the animal from modern human life and its regression into token roles of pet, specimen, toy, and image.
-Berger makes critical observations about the ways animals are commodified, anthropomorphized, and ultimately dematerialized.
+Berger makes critical observations about the ways animals are commodified, anthropomorphized, and ultimately de-materialized.
 But his essay is also quintessentially modern, emphasizing at every juncture the fundamental separateness of man and animal.
 As encapsulated in the quote above, he casts the animal as a timeless other, a mirror in which man has seen himself and his own symbolic order.

 There’s a knowing irony in Salehi’s You Look, I Look, which literally tokenizes Berger’s famous text.
 Her assemblage presents a fragmented and spectral view of the animal, but one which implicates the humanist constructs that separate us from animality—the car, the camera, the conceptual binary.
 Paired with the imagery of Road Casualties, there’s a darker irony as well; whatever romantic abyss may be cast between man and animal, it reaches an event horizon in the sudden impact of steel on flesh.
 “Everywhere animals disappear,” John Berger eulogized, but roadkill resists the notion of absence.
 On the side of the highway, animals do not disappear — they reappear with overwhelming regularity, not as specters or metaphors, but as real bodies: broken and undeniable.
 Each collision is not a symbolic erasure, but a violently embodied encounter.